 Tipping at Disney World’s free transportation – that is the buses, monorails and boats – is not expected (or, indeed, is it acceptable for Cast Members driving to accept tips), but there are other kinds of transportation where tipping is expected.

-The Magical Express drivers are not actually Disney ‘Cast Members and are able to accept tips.
-Many people report that the Magical Express drivers are super friendly and helpful and they start their tipping at Disney ‘journey’ by giving a few dollars to the driver.
+The drivers for the private companies that offer service to and from the Orlando Airport are not Disney ‘Cast Members’ and are able to accept tips.
+Many people report that their drivers are super friendly and helpful and they start their tipping at Disney ‘journey’ by giving a few dollars to the driver.
 If the driver has handled your luggage in any way, you should tip per bag ($1-2) and more if it’s a heavy bag.

 If you’re taking a taxi to get around at Disney, a tip of 15-20% is customary.
 Most of the taxis in the Disney World area have credit card readers and you can elect to add a tip of 15 or 20% by selecting the relevant button when making your payment.
 However, if paying by cash, it would be considered rude to give coins (i.e. part of a dollar) as tip; it’s normal to round up to the next dollar.